pacehutt/Music-Remover/READme.md

 ### License

-This application is licensed under the [MIT](https://en.wikipedia.org/wiki/MIT_License)License.
+This application is licensed under the [MIT ](https://en.wikipedia.org/wiki/MIT_License) License.
 See the [LICENSE ](https://github.com/pacehutt/Music-Splitter/blob/master/LICENSE)file for more information

 ---